Welcome to Episode 10 of Clean Water Made Easy Podcast.

 So that’s the main difference.
 Class A systems are quite a bit more expensive and they have a usually have an alarm or some kind of a failsafe so that if the water starts to have turbidity in it, or something builds up on the coat sleeve that the UV light is shining into the water through, then the minerals of the water for some reason that the intensity is not able to reach the chamber correctly then the system will shut off your water which will protect you.

 There is also a flow control so that they read it at certain flows.
 Like for instance, say your water is flowing at 10 gallons per minute, this is a size for homes or small businesses so 10, 15, or 20 gallons per minute is typical flow rates down to 4 or 5 gallons a minute.
 So in other words, each size UV, they all come in different sizes, and so they all often have a flow control which fixes your flow.
 So if you try to get more flow through there and then over power the UV where the water flows the UV faster and when the light can kill the bacteria, it will prevent that.

 So, the Class A systems are generally can be used on well and surface waters.
-They have that the higher dosage which is 40 million joules per cubic centimetre which is the rating for the class A which means the intensity of it.
-Where’s Class B systems, they are generally used they ‘re a lot cheaper.
+They have that the higher dosage which is 40 million joules per cubic centimeter which is the rating for the class A which means the intensity of it.
+Whereas Class B systems, they are generally used they ‘re a lot cheaper.
 They are very effective but they are better for water that you know is safe from e-coli as serious contamination.

 Say, again water make sure that you’re not going to be exposed to a micro-organism that could hurt you but you know the waters are already treated so most of the time it’s fine, then you can get the Class B system.
-There is no on Class A systems how UV sensor which measure the intensity of the light as required, as Class B system is not required.
+There is no on Class A systems how UV sensor which measures the intensity of the light as required, as Class B system is not required.

 On the Class A system there is a visual, audible arm and hooked up to a motorized valve that is.
 The recommended gallons per minute is important.